-The Scheme's stated investment strategy includes holding a benchmark allocation of 41% to liability-driven investments which involves hedging the Scheme's exposure to changes in interest rates and inflation through the use of liability driven investments (LDI) which typically involves swaps and derivatives, a 13% benchmark exposure to multi-asset credit, a 20% benchmark holding in corporate bonds and an 8% benchmark holding in secured finance.
+The Scheme's stated investment strategy includes holding a benchmark allocation of 42% to liability-driven investments which involves hedging the Scheme's exposure to changes in interest rates and inflation through the use of liability driven investments (LDI) which typically involves swaps and derivatives, a 13% benchmark exposure to multi-asset credit and a 28% benchmark holding in corporate bonds.
 The remaining portfolio is invested across a diversified range of growth assets which include equities and diversified growth funds.